JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 When you installed Python (if you followed the default prompts, as suggested), you also downloaded the Package Installer for Python, or `pip`, for short.

 pip will allow us to very easily extend the functionality of Python, by adding `packages`.
-Python packages most commonly contain a `library` of Python files called `modules`, and each one serves a different purpose (e.g., use the numpy package to perform standard statistical calculations)
+Python packages most commonly contain a `library` of Python files called `modules`, and each one serves a different purpose (e.g., use the NumPy package to perform standard statistical calculations)

 Statistical calculations?
 That sounds useful.
-Let's install the numpy package and see an example of what it can do.
+Let's install the NumPy package and see an example of what it can do.

-#### Using pip to Install Numpy
+#### Using pip to Install NumPy

 If you're still in the terminal from before, Python is still running, so we need to exit (by typing `exit()` and pressing enter).
-Next, we'll install numpy by typing: `pip install numpy`.
+Next, we'll install NumPy by typing: `pip install numpy`.

 Here's approximately what you should be seeing on your screen: